metachris/RPIO/README.rst

 Visit `pythonhosted.org/RPIO <http://pythonhosted.org/RPIO>`_ for a pretty version of this documentation.

-RPIO is a GPIO toolbox for the Raspberry Pi.
+RPIO is an advanced GPIO module for the Raspberry Pi.

-* RPIO.py, an extension of `RPi.GPIO <http://pypi.python.org/pypi/RPi.GPIO>`_ with interrupt handling, socket servers and more
+* GPIO Input and Output (drop-in replacement for `RPi.GPIO <http://pypi.python.org/pypi/RPi.GPIO>`_)
+* GPIO Interrupts (callbacks when events occur on input gpios)
+* TCP Socket Interrupts (callbacks when tcp socket clients send data)
+* Well documented, tested, fast source code
+* Minimal CPU and memory profile

+RPIO consists of two main components:

+* RPIO.py, which you can import in Python 2 or 3 with ``import RPIO``
 * rpio, a command-line multitool for inspecting and manipulating GPIOs system-wide

-**New**
+New in v0.8.2

 * Socket server callbacks with RPIO.add_tcp_callback(port, callback, threaded_callback=False)